LukasMindlberger/omni/README.md

 # Omni: A fully accessible digital space for sharing and discussing new knowledge

 Omni is the first of a suite of Holochain apps which will help the scholarly commons to flourish.
-Omni is an **open source** and **distributed** social network platform enabling scholars to communicate and share data directly with each other, with no third party intermediating these value exchanges.
+Omni is a distributed social network platform enabling scholars to communicate and share data directly with each other, with no third party intermediating these value exchanges.

 Data is stored in a Holochain _Distributed Hash Table (DHT)_, which is a distributed database not hosted by any central party, but is supported by all users of Omni using their currently unused spare computing resources—**no servers**.
 As long as some users are running the Omni application, no one can shut it down.